Bizcuit/vscode-ampscript/PROMO.md

 ## 1. Connect directly to your Marketing Cloud Account

-With a quick 5 minutes setup you'll be able to edit content blocks, emails and cloudpages without leaving Visual Studio Code.
+With a quick 5 minutes setup you'll be able to edit content blocks, emails, cloudpages, dataextensions and SQL queries without leaving Visual Studio Code.
 You can now avoid frequent copy-pasting and focus on your work.
 Have a look a quick demo below.
 To open Connection Manager:
 * Press F1 (or 'CMD+Shift+P' on Mac and 'CTRL+Shift+P' on Windows)
 * Start typing 'MCFS'
 * Find 'MCFS Connecton Manager' and then press Enter